gopalkadam111/first-app/README.md

 # first-app
- first application using streamlit package
+ first application using streamlit package to predict price of used cars